Name Help is a series at Appellation Mountain. Every Saturday, one reader’s name questions will be discussed.

 - Blake – You won’t be able to escape the Blake Lively connection, and yet, I’m not sure that’s a bad thing.
 Audrey and Ava and Katharine are all connected to Golden Age Hollywood stars.
 Blake has remains well-used for boys, but is heard more and more for girls these days.
 In fact, a friend of mine in a very fashionable San Francisco neighborhood has spotted a baby girl Blake.
 Plus, poet William Blake lends this name some literary sheen.

 - Jordan – Jordan is one of those choices that proves names can be stylish for boys and girls at the same time.
 The name is falling in popularity for both boys and girls, but the connections to the Jordan River have boosted this name over the centuries, and I always think of The Great Gatsby’s Jordan Baker.
 (The character’s name was borrowed from two automobile companies back in the day.)

 - Elliott – Another great name, but yes – I do think this might feel like the most popular of any names on your list, with so many formal names leading to Ellie and Ella.

 - Logan – Currently in the girls’ Top 500, as well as being a fast favorite for boys.
 Emilie notes that they know a teenaged girl Logan, which makes them hesitate to consider the name.

-- Ryan – This is a new favorite on their list, but their firstborn is [email protected] Is the [email protected] Ryan/baseball association too much?
+- Ryan – This is a new favorite on their list, but their firstborn is Nol@n.
+Is the Nol@n Ryan/baseball association too much?

 If popularity is a concern, that almost certainly rules out Elliott, thanks to the many, many Ellie names in use.
 (I know a just-Ellie, and Eleanor-called-Ellie, and an Elizabeth-called-Ellie.)
 And Elliott’s true popularity is masked by the use of Elliot and Elliott in almost equal numbers.